Charan-sai-naik/Classification/README.md

 # Classification
-Simple ML app that uses RandomForest to classify the flowers species based on its features.
+Simple ML app created using Streamlit that uses RandomForest to classify the flowers species based on its features. to install the necesary libraries use:pip install -r requirements.txt to run the app : streamlit run classification.py